itsaboutcode/iOS-SDK/README.md

 2. The Singly SDK requires a number of frameworks that you may or may not already be linking to.
-Under your Build Phases setting, add the `Accounts`, `AddressBook`, `AddressBookUI`, `Security`, `Social` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.
+Under your Build Phases setting, add the `Accounts`, `AddressBook`, `AddressBookUI`, `Security`, `Social`, `Twitter` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.
 If you are targeting iOS 5, be sure to mark Accounts and Social as "Optional" instead of "Required".

 3. Import the Singly SDK into the source files you wish to use the SDK in by